Matixk/SanityArchiver/README.md

-# SaintSender
+# SanityArchiver

-SaintSender is a file browser application for windows.
+SanityArchiver is a file browser application for windows.

 ## Features